joelthomastr/tokipona/pana-sona-ale_en.md

 The first thing is this:

 When a person knows little about the essence of words they can mess up.
 A person must know this: What exists?
 What does not exist?
-But when a person knows little about the essence of words they cannot do good toward himself or other persons.
+But when a person knows little about the essence of words they cannot do good toward themselves or other persons.

 The second thing is this: